What We Do » Bay Area Housing Corporation

-- If you would like somebody to develop or modify a home that meets the needs of your family member, contact us.
+- Development or modification of a home to meets the needs of your family member.

-- If you want to ensure that your loved one has a home in the future and you are in a position to assist in the funding of it, please contact us.
+- Ensuring that your loved one has a home in the future if you are in a position to assist in the funding.

-- If you would like to partner with other families in developing a home that would provide housing for folks with developmental disabilities, contact us.
+- Partnering with other families to developing a home that would provide housing for people with I/DD.